Abdul Quader Mollah: Domestic reaction

-Shahbag protesters, who started rallying from 5 February 2013 for the capital punishment of Quader Molla, expressed their delight after the execution.

-After the schedule and the execution of Quader Molla, Bangladesh Jamaat-e-Islami started violent protest and called for general strike on 11, 12 and 15 December 2013.
-Almost 25 persons died and many other injured in different parts of the country during their protests.
-During the protests JEI activists torched homes and businesses of government supporters and firebombed train stations and blocked roads.
+Shahbag protesters, who started rallying from 5 February 2013 for the capital punishment of Quader Mollah, expressed their delight after the execution.
+Following the execution of Quader Mollah, Bangladesh Jamaat-e-Islami began counter-protests and called for a general strike on 11, 12 and 15 December 2013.
+At least 25 people were killed and many other injured in different parts of the country during the protests.
+During the protests, Islamist activists torched homes and businesses of government supporters and firebombed train stations and blocked roads.
 The party called the execution "political murder" and warned of exacting revenge for "every drop" of his blood.
-Two activists from the ruling Awami League were hacked to death in Kalaroa; one other person died in clashes between police and JEI supporters in Noakhali, while a driver was reportedly killed after JEI protesters chased him down.
+Two Awami League activists were hacked to death in Kalaroa; one other person died in clashes between police and JEI supporters in Noakhali, while a driver was reportedly killed after JEI protesters chased him down.
 As a result of the violent reaction, and in combination with violence in the lead up to the 2014 Bangladeshi general election, Prime Minister Sheikh Hasina vowed to crack down on the violence.
 The rioting, and the preceding opposition blockade, caused economic losses, with fear of escalating protests, prior to the election.

 International reaction

 The international media did not cover the execution except with brief agency reports.
 Very few governments reacted to the hanging.
-China, the world's most active user of the death penalty, did not issue any official statements at any level.
-India, Bangladesh's biggest neighbour and No. 1 trading partner, did not issue any official reaction although the Indian media actively covered the execution and the buildup to the same.
+China, the world's most active user of the death penalty, did not issue official statements at any level.
+India, Bangladesh's neighbour and number one trading partner, did not issue any official reaction.
 Protests against his execution were held in London and Pakistan.

+The United Nations High Commissioner for Human Rights, Navi Pillay, sent a letter to then-Prime Minister Sheikh Hasina, urging her to stay the execution of Quader Molla.
+Additionally, two independent experts from the UN Human Rights Council called on the Bangladesh government to halt the execution.

+Amnesty International's Bangladesh researcher, Abbas Faiz, said, "We are concerned about the Supreme Court's verdict and government's apparent relentless efforts to ensure the hanging of Quader Molla.
+We urge the government to commute his death sentence.
+We also call for the abolition of the death penalty."